JunQu/img/README.md

-This warehouse is only used as a picture warehouse.
+This repository is only used as a picture repository.